 I want to vomit that at the end of the articles everyone is posting is a comment about “when are we going to the penis monologues?”.
 UH EVERY FUCKING DAY, SHUT UP WHY DID YOU QUOTE SOMEONE’S HUSBAND WHEN SHE DIDN’T COMMENT??

-Anonymous asked: do you find the vagina monologues offensive as a trans person?
+Anonymous said: do you find the vagina monologues offensive as a trans person?

 Aside from critiques that the word vagina isn’t used properly in this movement (but I’m going to use vagina for ease of writing), there aren’t positive “third world” monologues, etc… and how some monologues portray acts of sexual misconduct as positive just because the lesson learned from it was a positive message.
 I guess, I’m offended at how some of these women’s experiences in interviews were used/manipulated for the sake of the project- a person talking from her perspective is one thing but another woman taking those words, writing her own from a white cis american woman perspective and using it as “healing” is being irresponsible in what is included in the message that SHE is trying to communicate.
 There are many reasons to be offended at the play other than trans issues.